 And as for deciding the best?
 Well it's entirely subjective.
 There cannot be a ‘definitive’ list of the 25 greatest tones ever in order; that’s an impossible task.

-Instead, we’ve unleashed the tonehounds and hunted down the very best classic sounds you can achieve with accessible gear.
+Instead, we’ve unleashed the tonehounds and hunted down 25 of the best classic sounds you can achieve with accessible gear.
 And we’re covering a world of possibilities in the process with valuable tips these tones can teach us that all players can benefit from.

-From Hendrix to Homme, and Marr to Marvin, it’s time to dust down the pedalboard and fire up your valves for tone city…
+From Hendrix to Homme, and Marr to Marvin, and not in any particular order, it’s time to dust down the pedalboard and fire up your valves for tone city…

 1. Where The Streets Have No Name

 Player: The Edge | Album: The Joshua Tree (1987)